 So no matter how old you are, if you are interested in starting Irish dance, my advice is to take heart and start dancing.
 You would be surprised at what you can do if you give yourself time, have the desire, and make the effort.
 I tell my older dancers that Irish dance is like putting together a puzzle.
 It is great memory work and helps to prevent and to reverse mental decline as we get older.

 Many of the adult dancers, Isabelle & I have taught, have become performers and competitors.
 They love the exercise value and how much more flexible they have become.
 Irish dancing helps build bone density, improves balance, and strengthens the core and legs.
-In addition to dance instruction, each of our classes includes stretching and exercises to help with strengthening muscles, and we incorporate elements from Yoga for balance and free movement.
+In addition to dance instruction, each of our classes includes exercises to help with strengthening muscles, stretching for more flexibility, and we incorporate elements for balance and free movement.
+We also offer a fitness class during our competitor camps.

 Two other benefits of Irish dance are performances and competitions.
 Folks love to see Irish dance!
 Once our adults reach a particular level of ability they are invited to join us for local performances.
 This helps build confidence by giving them the opportunity to dance in front of appreciative audiences.
 As the adults get more confident and skillful, some of them choose to try competitive Irish dance.
 We are members of the World Irish Dance Association (WIDA), an organization that is open and friendly to adult dancers wanting to compete.

-So if you decide you want to do something fun while losing a few pounds, get in touch with us.
+So if you decide you want to do something fun while getting in shape, get in touch with us.

 For more information on WIDA and adult dancers, check out this 2014 article: